-Taxpayers quitting or selling their businesses to another person, or disposing in any manner other than in the regular course of business of 75% or more of their business assets, must pay commercial activity taxes, including any penalties and interest on those taxes, within 15 days afterward.
-The act extends the time period for paying commercial activity taxes, penalties, and interest after winding-up to 45 days.
+Under current law, taxpayers quitting or selling their businesses to another person, or disposing in any manner other than in the regular course of business of 75% or more of their business assets, must pay commercial activity taxes, including any penalties and interest on those taxes, within 15 days afterward.
+The bill extends the time period for paying commercial activity taxes, penalties, and interest after winding-up to 45 days.